Moveable Transactions Reform in Scotland

 • In relation to auto-loan securitisations, there will be no need for Scottish vehicle declarations of trust or Scottish vehicle floating charges to catch residual value disposal proceeds.

-• The Statutory Pledge provides a genuine practical equivalent to the English equitable mortgage or fixed equitable charge over intellectual property with no need for registration in IP registers or notice to be provided to counterparties to create Scottish fixed security.
+• The Statutory Pledge provides a genuine practical equivalent to the English equitable mortgage or fixed equitable charge over intellectual property in Scotland.

 • Where it is not clear if intellectual property is “Scottish”, it may be possible to register an appropriate non-Scottish security document electronically in the Register of Statutory Pledges to ensure a Scots law-compliant fixed security has been created.